RemonSinnema/newyear2018game/README.md

 ## Levels

 To keep it interesting, split the game up into different levels that take about an hour or so each to complete
-- Investigate whether it's feasible to have group or even individual levels, e.g #1 global level, #2 group level, #3 individual level, #4 global level
+- Investigate whether it's feasible to have group or even individual levels, e.g
+    - global level
+    - group level
+    - individual level
+    - global level
 - Each level should be able to shrink/expand as needed to fill the alotted time

 Potential levels: